amplitude/amplitude-docs/content/collections/faq_and_troubleshooting/en/experiment-duration-estimates.md

 {{partial:collapse name="How does the duration estimate work?"}}
 The experiment duration estimate predicts the length of time your experiment needs to generate statistically significant results.
 It can only be used with the primary metric and sequential testing.
 It's not supported in Experiment Results.

-Amplitude Experiment uses the means, variances, and exposures of your control and variants to forecast expected behavior and calculate how the number of days your experiment takes to reach statistical significance.
+Amplitude Experiment uses the means, variances, and exposures of your control and variants to forecast expected behavior and calculate the number of days your experiment takes to reach statistical significance.
 As Amplitude Experiment receives more data over time, this prediction improves.
 If any of these inputs change significantly during the experiment, the accuracy of the prediction is likely to decrease.
 {{/partial:collapse}}